 Do I need to be on a fluid restriction with kidney disease?

-Stage 3 is considered early stage CKD and in general does not start with restricting fluids.
+In general, there is no fluid restriction in CKD stage 3.
 A bigger focus when it comes to fluid management with early stages of CKD starts with a focus on sodium restriction.

-Stages 1 and 2 of chronic kidney disease are also not generally requiring a fluid restriction.
-Most often, fluids are encouraged to be consumed according to thirst.
+Stages 1 and 2 of chronic kidney disease also do not typically have a fluid restriction.
+Fluids are more often encouraged to be consumed according to thirst.

 Stage 5 is considered to be a glomerular filtration rate (GFR) of below 15.
-Stage 5 is also the period at which a person qualifies for dialysis and kidney transplantation.
+This is also the period at which a person qualifies for dialysis and/or kidney transplantation.

-With stage 5 kidney disease, water intake is often restricted.
-However, as with all parts of a renal diet, water intake for stage 5 will be calculated based on the individual – not just due to a certain stage of kidney disease.
+The water intake for stage 5 will be calculated based on the individual’s age, size, activity, labs, and health conditions.
+It is not just because of a certain stage of kidney disease.

 What’s the recommended fluid intake for dialysis patients?